mrdeepeshkumar/Acquisition-Analytics/README.md

 #### Data understanding - EDA:
 Understood the data using univariate and multivariate analysis.Identified relevant predictor variables for a response using EDA.
-#### Feature Selection:
+#### Feature Extraction:
-Used Pricipal Component Analysis algorithm for feature selection.
+Used Pricipal Component Analysis algorithm for feature extraction.
 #### Model Building:
 In the this process built `Logistic Regression` model.
 #### Campaign optimisation: